Racial Equity Grid

 Q: Can a graduate student serve as a Co-PI on a proposal submission?

 A: No, the PI and any Co-PIs named on the proposal are expected to have earned doctorate degrees prior to proposal submission.
-While graduate students may be included in the budget as research assistants, this program is not meant to support student research projects.
+While graduate students may be included in the budget as research assistants, they cannot serve as a PI or a Co-PI and this program is not meant to support student research projects.

 Q: Do you accept proposals from outside the United States?